Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

-Each wrinkle creation move and the type~II split move in the anticanonical decomposition should be then decomposed neatly into type~II elementary moves, and the jump moves should be decomposed neatly into type~I elementary moves.
+Each wrinkle creation move and the type~II split move in the anticanonical decomposition should be then neatly decomposed into type~II elementary moves, and the jump moves should be neatly decomposed into type~I elementary moves.
 This is possible according to Lemmas~\ref{neutral-move-decomposition-lem} and~\ref{split-move-decomposition-lem}.

 If~$k=1$ the move $M\xmapsto\eta M'$ is an ordinary type~II move whose anticanonical decomposition consists of the move itself.